multibaseco/js/README.md

 ## [✅ Getting started](#-started)
 #### Get a Multibase account
-To use the Multibase JS SDK, the first thing you have to do is [sign up for a Mutlibase account](https://multibase.co?request=true).
+To use the Multibase JS SDK, the first thing you have to do is [sign up for a Multibase account](https://multibase.co?request=true).
 Go to the homepage and fill out our form, and we will get back to you ASAP to get you set up.
 #### Install the Node Package
 When you have your account, you're ready to go!
 To get started with using Multibase JS, you'll need to install the package to your project with NPM/yarn.